Wilheimbeta/CMU-24696-WearableHealthTechnology-Programming/README.md

 # Conclusion
 From 9 experiments, the main takeaway is that Pre-training domain matters more than architecture.
-1. 6ch significantly improves scratch models performance by +15%.
+1. 6ch significantly improves scratch models performance by 15% in accuracy.
 2. Domain alignment is a stronger predictor of success than architectural complexity.
 3. Significant accuracy drop when moving from benchmarks (73-88%) to real-world data (20-58%).
-Pre-trained models achieve ~87% accuracy with only 25% of labeled data.
-Pre-training is a powerful and efficient substitute for exhaustive labeling.
+In conclusion, pre-trained models achieve ~87% accuracy with only 25% of labeled data.
+Pre-training is proved as a powerful and efficient substitute for exhaustive labeling according to research.

-There are several limitations worth acknowledging:
+There are also several limitations worth acknowledging for current work:

 Data Imbalance & Scope
-Lopsided HHAR phone vs. watch data
-No cross-device collected data (same IMU set)
+For baseline dataset, HHAR, contains both phone and watch data.
+There has no cross-device settings in our collected data (same IMU set)
-Large dataset only partially analyzed
+For dataset collected, it is only partially analyzed.

 Population & Generalization
-Only 5 activity classes tested
-Subjects limited to healthy young adults
-Findings may not transfer to clinical/elderly
+Only 5 activity classes tested, which subjects limited to healthy young adults.
+Findings may not transfer to clinical or elderly subjects.

 Performance Measurement
-No standardized metric exists to evaluate pretraining quality across devices and datasets Lack of objective ground truth to define absolute success; limited to within-experiment comparison winners.
+There has no standardized metric exists to evaluate pretraining quality across devices and datasets.
+Lack of objective ground truth to define absolute success for limitation to within-experiment comparison winners.

 Device Placement
-Inconsistent placement across datasets
-Fixed positions with no angular variation in our collected data
+Inconsistent placements across datasets are inconsistent, while our collected data only has fixed positions with no variation.

 # Future development:
 Activity Expansion:
-Explore other activities beyond current benchmarks to broaden model utility.
+Exploration on other activities beyond current benchmarks to broaden model utility.

 Population Diversity:
-Investigate variables more closely, including disabilities, body type, sex, and BMI.
+Investigation on variables which are more closely, including disabilities, body type, sex, and BMI.

 IMU Optimization:
-Explore additional IMU positions to identify optimal sensor placement.
+Exploration on additional IMU positions to identify optimal sensor placement.

 Evaluation Standardization:
-Develop a unified, quantifiable evaluation framework for assessing pretraining quality and model robustness that generalizes across devices, datasets, and deployment scenarios.
+Developement on a unified, quantifiable evaluation framework for assessing pretraining quality and model robustness that generalizes across devices, datasets, and deployment scenarios.